Phoenix Rising FC: Stadiums

 Arizona United SC called the Peoria Sports Complex home during the 2014 and 2016 seasons.
 They played at Scottsdale Stadium during the 2015 season.

 In 2017, a soccer-specific stadium, the Phoenix Rising Soccer Complex, was constructed in time for the 2017 season, the first for the newly rechristened Phoenix Rising FC.
 On March 15, 2019, Casino Arizona signed a sponsorship deal with Rising, including naming rights to the stadium, which was renamed Casino Arizona Field.

 The club announced, beginning with the 2021 USL Championship season, it would move to the Phoenix Rising Soccer Complex at Wild Horse Pass in Chandler, and closing the temporary stadium at Casino Arizona Field.
-In 2022, the club agreed to build a new stadium in Phoenix, with plans to move into it beginning with the 2023 season.
+In 2022, the club agreed to build a new stadium in Phoenix proper by the Phoenix Sky Harbor International Airport, with Phoenix Rising starting play at their new stadium beginning with the 2023 season.